-In May 1953, the Grand Council of Tau Epsilon Phi recognized the need for an organization whose prime purpose would be to aid students through college.
+The TEP Foundation, Inc. was originally established in 1934 (New York State) as the Tau Epsilon Phi Foundation, Inc. By May 1953, the Grand Council of Tau Epsilon Phi recognized the need for an organization whose prime purpose would be to aid students through college.
 A resolution was passed and the necessary funds allocated to establish a Scholarship Fund that would be a separate corporation.
-Acting upon this resolution, the Atlanta Alumni Club organized a corporation, which was known as The Tau Epsilon Phi Scholarship and Student Aid Fund, Inc., whose prime purpose would be to aid needy colege students regardless of race, color, creed, or membership in the fraternity in completing their educations.
+Acting upon this resolution, the Atlanta Alumni Club organized a corporation, which was known as The Tau Epsilon Phi Scholarship and Student Aid Fund, Inc., whose prime purpose would be to aid needy college students regardless of race, color, creed, or membership in the fraternity in completing their educations.